thirdweb-dev/go-sdk/docs/custom.md

 ### Custom Contracts

-With the thirdweb SDK, you can get a contract instance for any contract.
-Additionally, if you deployed your contract using thirdweb deploy, you can get a more explicit and intuitive interface to interact with your contracts.
+With the thirdweb SDK, you can get a contract instance for any contract\.
+Additionally, if you deployed your contract using thirdweb deploy, you can get a more explicit and intuitive interface to interact with your contracts\.

 \# Getting a Custom Contract Instance